 - A physical TOE in form of paper or plastic with an embedded chip and possibly an antenna.
-It presents visual readable data including (but not limited to) personal data of the TOE holder - (1) The biographical data on the biographical data page of the passport book, presents contact or contact-less readable data including (but not limited to) personal data of the TOE holder
+It presents visual readable data including (but not limited to) personal data of the TOE holder - (1) The biographical data on the biographical data page of the passport book, - (2) The printed data in the Machine-Readable Zone (MRZ) or keydoc area that identifies the device and - (3) The printed portrait. - A logical TOE as data of the TOE holder stored according to the Logical Data Structure as specified by ICAO and extended in [R6], [R7], [R8] on the contactless integrated circuit.
+It presents contact or contact-less readable data including (but not limited to) personal data of the TOE holder - (4) The digital Machine Readable Zone Data (digital MRZ data or keydoc data, DG1), and the MRTD's chip is uniquely identified by the document number.